SublimeLinter/SublimeLinter-golint/README.md

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
 Before using this plugin, you must ensure that `golint` is installed on your system.
-To install `golint`, do the following:

-1. Follow the instructions for installing [golint](https://github.com/golang/lint)).
+To install, follow the instructions provided by [golint](https://github.com/golang/lint).

 ### Linter configuration
 In order for `golint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.